 Among the major decliners was The University of San Diego School of Law, down 18 spots to No. 95.

 U.S. News’ methodology largely stayed the same this year, though it “slightly reduced” the discount it applies to graduate jobs that are funded by the law schools themselves in its calculation of employment rates.

 Forty percent of each school’s ranking is based on reputational assessments by legal academics, lawyers and judges.
 The median LSAT score and undergraduate grade-point averages account for another 25 percent, while job placement and bar pass rates are 20 of a school’s score.
-Faculty resources comprises the final 15 of each school’s rank.
+Faculty resources comprise the final 15 of each school’s rank.